 Services where no users need support

-    If you suspect your service has no users who’ll need assisted digital support, you need to show the user research that supports this claim at your service assessments.
+If you think your service has no users who need assisted digital support, you need to be able to explain how your user research and testing support this.

 Added low trust, self-confidence and motivation to list of reasons users may need assisted digital support.